Moody's Q2 2021 Earnings Call Transcript

 Shlomo Rosenbaum

 Okay.
-And then just going back a little bit over here in terms of like, I think Toni was asking about this on ERS.
-How much of ERS is still being impacted by the ability of your people to go over to clients and meet with them face-to-face, get the implementations done.
+Just going back a little bit over here in terms of I think Toni was asking about this in ERS.
+How much of ERS is still being impacted by the ability of your people to go over to clients and meet with them face-to-face, get the implementations done?
 There definitely was kind of a lag in the business because of their ability to do that.
-I was wondering how much are you still being impacted by that and are you seeing a change in momentum recently.
+I was wondering how much are you still being impacted by that, and are you seeing a change in momentum recently?

 Rob Fauber